 Here are three questions you can ask yourself to put things into perspective:

-(1) Will doing this make a difference in my life 5 or 10 years from now?
+(1) Will doing this make a difference in my life 5 years from now?

 (2) Does doing this make my life happier, easier, or better right now?